Getting ready to start your food business

 - distribute food

-Registration will apply to all types of food and drink businesses who sell food directly to the public, regardless of where they operate from.
+Registration will apply to all types businesses who sell food and or drink, regardless of where they operate from.
 It includes businesses trading from home, a mobile unit, or temporary premises such as a stall of van and applies if you only sell food or drink online.

 Companies involved with food distribution, brokerage or food supply that operate from an office should also register as a food business.
 This applies even if no food is kept at the premises.

 If you operate in more than one location, you need to register each premise with the local authority in which they are located.
-If you are un-sure if you need to register or require further advice, please contact your local authority.
+If you are un-sure if you need to register or require further advice, please contact your local authority in England, Wales or Northern Ireland.

 Guidance on how to register your food business with your local authority